rciminera/Amazon_Vine_Analysis/README.md

 ### Overview

-The purpose of this project is to analyzing Amazon reviews written by members of the paid Amazon Vine program to determine whether there is any bias toward favorable reviews from Vine members.
+The purpose of this project is to analyze Amazon reviews written by members of the paid Amazon Vine program to determine whether these members are biased to give favorable reviews.

 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.